Nominee Drawdown Facility (NDF)

 The reasons why it’s so important to check this are because if it does have an NDF:-

-- Tax – if you die before age 75, your pension fund will become tax free for life and even If you die after age 75, your beneficiaries will only be taxed at their marginal rate of income tax.
+- Tax – currently if you die before age 75, your pension fund will become tax free for life (note that this may change from April 2024) and even If you die after age 75, your beneficiaries will only be taxed at their marginal rate of income tax.
 Compared with taking a lump sum, by drawing the pension funds over a number of years substantial tax savings can be achieved which means a lot more net income for your heirs.

 - Tax free shelter – the sums in your nominee’s pension fund not immediately required to provide your nominee with income can grow more efficiently in a tax free wrapper.